ConorLambert/Obsidian-Vault-Main/Interview/Interview Questions/Interview Questions - Angular.md

 - Modules and their associated components are loaded on demand, rather than at application startup.
 - Helps improve initial loading time of the application by deferring the loading of modules until they are actually needed (e.g., when a user navigates to a specific route).

-### How are Observables different from Promises ?
-###### Observables:
-- Handle multiple values over time, support lazy execution, provide cancellation, and have a rich set of operators for data manipulation.
-- They are particularly useful in scenarios with continuous data streams and complex asynchronous operations.
-###### Promises:
-- Handle a single future value or error, start execution immediately, do not support cancellation directly, and offer basic chaining methods.
-- They are suitable for simple asynchronous tasks that produce a single result.

 ### Explain each lifecycle hook in Angular and their sequence of execution ?
 - [[!
 NOTES (The Complete Guide - Udemy Course)#Lifecycle Hooks & Sequence]]